 Once the part is held down in position, touch the pad, next to the end of the part, solder, flow, off.
 Solder one side of each part, check position, solder the other side.

-[ ] If you do install the onboard logic power regulator option, the LM317 goes in U2, with the tab towards the outside of the PCB, and the 240 and 680 ohm resistors are just above it.
-Note: you may be supplied with a 330 ohm resistor (that goes in place of the 240) and a 1K (instead of 680); 330/1000 is actually closer to 5V.
-Keep in mind, you will be applying >9 volts to VM+ when testing logic power below.
+If you do install the onboard logic power regulator option, the LM317 goes in U2, with the tab towards the outside of the PCB.
+The tab must be electrically isolated from ground, so a mica insulator must be installed between the tab and the heatsink, and a shoulder washer should be used to keep the mounting bolt from touching the hole in the tab.
+Keep in mind, you will be applying >16 volts to VM+ when testing logic power below.

-8. [ ] Test Points: Form loops from a couple clipped leads and push both ends into the hole for the VREF test point and the GND test point.
+5. [ ] VRef Test Point: Form loops from a couple clipped leads and push both ends into the hole for the VREF test point just behind the motor power terminals.

-Dont' forget the big Capacitor if you left it for the end.
-Assembly time to this point is about 30 minutes.
+Assembly time to this point is about 20 minutes.